Travis Mills: Reality TV gigs

-In 2019, he co-starred in a spinoff of Catfish: The TV Show called Ghosted: Love Gone Missing, where he teamed up with Bachelorette star Rachel Lindsay to help people find those who have ghosted them and find the real reasons for the sudden disappearance in the ghosted persons life.On April 26, 2022, he joined actress Rahne Jones to host MTV's brand-new docuseries, Help!
+In 2019, he co-starred in a spinoff of Catfish: The TV Show called Ghosted: Love Gone Missing, where he teamed up with Bachelorette star Rachel Lindsay to help people find those who have ghosted them and find the real reasons for the sudden disappearance in the ghosted persons life.
+On April 26, 2022, he joined actress Rahne Jones to host MTV's brand-new docuseries, Help!
 I’m in a Secret Relationship!
 Mills and Jones help individuals in long-term romances find out why they are being hidden from their partner's family and friends.

 Personal life

 Mills is heavily tattooed, which includes a full sleeve on one arm and a Bone Thugs-n-Harmony tattoo on his chest, in addition to many others.
 He also designated the letters "FTH" ("Fuck The Haters", "Forever The Highest") on his forehead, the "O" with a heart behind his left ear representing his sisters name and the word "Patience" tatted on his knuckles.
-Mills also got the word "Gnarly" tattooed across his stomach at age 18.
-A couple months after that he gave himself a tattoo.
+Mills also had the word "Gnarly" tattooed across his stomach at age 18.
+A couple months later he got a tattoo of the Apple logo drawn on the palm of his hand.

 Early in his career Mills sported large stretched earlobes, but proceeded with lobe reconstruction surgery in 2013.

+Mills was in a relationship with actress Madelaine Petsch from 2017 to February 2020.